CostNav: A Navigation Benchmark for Real-World Economic-Cost Evaluation of Physical AI Agents

 Traditional navigation benchmarks celebrate high navigation success rates and path efficiency, and people try to improve these metrics.

-But these metrics don't answer the questions that keep entrepreneurs awake at night:
+But these metrics do not answer the questions that determine commercial viability:

-• Do I invest $3,000 in LiDAR for a classical Nav2 pipeline, or $400 in RGB-D for a learning-based approach?
+• Do I invest $3,000 in LiDAR for a classical Nav2 pipeline, or rely on the robot's built-in RGB camera for a learning-based approach?

 • What compensation cost should I budget when the robot spills food even if it reaches the destination?